tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 In this exercise, you will apply another built-in Azure policy to restrict the creation of ExpressRoute circuits.
 For this policy, we'll use an exclusion scope for the resource group in which Enterprise IT will create the permitted ExpressRoute circuits.

 1. First, we'll create the resource group for the exclusion scope.
-Select **Resource groups**, then **Add**, and then fill in the resource group name **ExpressRouteRG**, select your subscription, and choose a resource group location:
+Select **Resource groups**, then **Add**, and then enter the resource group name **ExpressRouteRG**, select your subscription, and choose a resource group location:

     ![Azure portal screenshot, showing adding a resource group called \'ExpressRoute-group\'](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image104.png "Create resource group selection path")